-No hats, caps or bandanas are to be worn in the school building. bare midriffs, halter tops, one shoulder shirts, spaghetti straps or clothes that show any underwear and shorts/skirts that are shorter than fingertip length are not allowed.
+No hats, caps or bandanas are to be worn in the school building.
+Bare midriffs, halter tops, one shoulder shirts, spaghetti straps or clothes that show any underwear and shorts/skirts that are shorter than fingertip length are not allowed.
+The Maquoketa Valley Board of Education recognizes that the administration will be the final judge of what is appropriate dress.